marcoalopez/GrainSizeTools/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/new_header.png)

-*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/03/01*
+*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/03/12*

 [GrainSizeTools script](http://marcoalopez.github.io/GrainSizeTools/) is a free open-source cross-platform script written in [Python](https://www.python.org/) that provides several tools to visualize and characterize the grain size in polycrystalline materials from thin sections.
-The script is suitable to use for paleopiezometry (paleowattmetry) studies and to derive the actual 3D grain size distribution using the Saltykov and the two-step methods.
+The script is suitable to **estimate differential stress via paleopiezometry** (with multiple piezometric relations for comparison!), and to derive the actual 3D grain size distribution using the Saltykov and the two-step methods.
 The script **does not require a previous experience with Python programming language** (see below and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
 For users with coding skills, the script is organized in a modular way using functions facilitating to modify, reuse or extend the code if needed.

-**Last release 2017/12/22, v1.4.2**
+**Last release 2018/03/12, v1.4.3**
-**versions 1.4.x include the ability to estimate differential stress via piezometers** (with multiple piezometric relations for comparison!)

 ## Features at a glance